LabHug/radarr/README.md

 ## Roadmap

 The goals for this repository are fairly simple.
-Create a lightweight image that can be used as a standalone container, and work well within the Helm chart as well.
+Create a lightweight image that can be used as a standalone container, and work within the Helm chart as well.

 ## Help